 Open Calls for Proposals

 We’re inviting applications for our 10-month (Sept.
 2019-June 2020) mentorship program designed to support activists in creating and distributing media advocacy projects that challenge the way human rights are framed in Central Asia and the South Caucasus.
-Over the course of the program, participants will produce short media works (e.g. short-form video, web-docs, interactive or multimedia installation, AR/VR, animation, crowd-sourced community storytelling, photography, etc.) around the theme of housing and its relationship to entrenched corruption.
+Over the course of the program, participants will produce short media works (e.g. short-form video, web-docs, interactive or multimedia installation, AR/VR, animation, crowd-sourced community storytelling, photography, etc.) around the theme of housing—projects could address the right to housing, how corruption impacts the issue of housing, etc. Participants are encouraged to use creative visual storytelling approaches.
 Final projects will be for distribution in each participant’s home country and should aim to support a larger, ongoing campaign or advocacy goal.

 Application Forms (приложение):